Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament & Intelligence of the Cocker Sheltie 🧠

-The Cocker Sheltie is also very fun and loves an enjoyable romp in the garden with his family.
+The Cocker Sheltie is also very fun and loves an enjoyable romp in the garden with their family.
 If you have young kids who would like a frolicking canine to keep them entertained, this guy is up to the task.

 Are These Dogs Good for Families? 🏡